codedge/statamic-magiclink/README.md

 # Installation

-Run the following the pull in the package with composer
+Run the following the pull in the package with composer:

 ## Step 1